KozlovKV/NSU-repo/materials/1/english/konsp.md

 *What about going to the cafe?*

 # Murphey 18.
 "Used to"
-*used to `<verb>`* - means that subject do sth in the past but they doesn't or sth was true in the past and false now.
+*used to `<verb>`* - means that subject did sth in the past but they don't do it now; or sth was true in the past and false now.

 **NEVER IN PRESENT**